How to Fix Detergent not dispensing on GE GFW650SSNWW (Front Load)

 Detergent not dispensing

-This step-by-step repair guide walks you through fixing detergent not dispensing on your GE GFW650SSNWW (Front Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll show you how to fix the detergent not dispensing issue on your GE GFW650SSNWW (Front Load).
+With the right tools and parts, you can usually complete this repair in 1–2 hours and save yourself a hefty service fee.

 Common Symptoms & Causes

-• Detergent remains fully packed in the dispenser drawer after the cycle completes
+• Detergent remains packed in the dispenser drawer after the wash cycle

-• Clothes come out with visible detergent residue or streaks on the fabric
+• Clothes come out with detergent residue or streaks

-• The dispenser drawer feels sticky or is difficult to pull open between cycles
+• The dispenser drawer feels sticky or is tough to pull open

-• Water is not entering the dispenser compartment during the wash cycle
+• No water enters the dispenser compartment during the wash cycle

-These problems are most commonly caused by a clogged or hardened detergent buildup in the dispenser drawer, a faulty dispenser solenoid, or a worn inlet valve that fails to flush the compartment properly.
+These issues are typically caused by a clogged or hardened detergent buildup in the dispenser drawer, a faulty dispenser solenoid, or a worn inlet valve that doesn’t flush the compartment correctly.

 Safety First